 I started a rough draft in my mind while running the trail last week, and I decided to make it official last night.
 So I got out EGB V2.0.

 Heather’s Fitness Bucket List [with slight explanations]

--Complete the Disney Marathon [am hoping that a Disney marathon will be my first marathon – mom already promised to come cheer me on if I’m at Disney ]
+- Complete the Disney Marathon [I am hoping that a Disney marathon will be my first marathon – mom already promised to come cheer me on if I’m at Disney ]

--Run the Boston Marathon COURSE [I don’t plan on ever running the Boston Marathon – but I would LOVE to do the course on my own or with friends.]
+- Run on the Boston Marathon course.
+[I don’t plan on ever running the Boston Marathon – but I would LOVE to do the course on my own or with friends.]

 - Take a Body Pump class weekly, for at least one season [my best friend has taught me of the wonders of body pump.
 She even taught me some moves and encouraged my buying my “body pump bar.” ]

 - Make 10 3-pointers in a row [shooting baskets is therapeutic for me.
 The most I’ve ever made in a row is 4]

 - Complete the round trip on my favorite local trail in sub 3 Hours [its 14 miles long]